Charles Upham: VC presentation

 King George VI invested Upham with his Victoria Cross at Buckingham Palace on 11 May 1945.
 In their exchange, King George said "Well, Captain Upham, I believe this is not your only award.
 I'm told you've just received a mentioned in dispatches for your attempts to escape.
 Congratulations for that, too.
 Tell me, though, what have you been doing since you arrived in London?".
 "Mostly eating, sir" Upham replied.
 They later walked through St James's Park together.

 Bar to VC

-When the recommendation was made for a second VC, the King said to Major-General Howard Kippenberger "What do you think of Upham yourself?
+When the recommendation was made for a second VC, the king asked Major-General Howard Kippenberger "What do you think of Upham yourself?
 Does he deserve another VC?"
 Kippenberger replied, "I was his Brigadier in North Africa, sir.
 He did so many brave things, in my respectful opinion, Captain Upham won the VC several times over".

 Colonel Burrows approached Kippenberger after the Minqar Qaim action and was already mooting the nomination for a second VC even before the battle at Ruweisat Ridge and Upham's capture.
-General Lindsay Inglis received citations for both Minqar Qaim and Ruweisat that each individually suggested Upham merited the VC for either occasion independently, but because of the excessive rarity of multiple VC awards, he opted to combine the citations into a single one forwarded to the King.
+General Lindsay Inglis received citations for both Minqar Qaim and Ruweisat that each individually suggested Upham merited the VC for either occasion independently, but because of the excessive rarity of multiple VC awards, he opted to combine the citations into a single one forwarded to the king.